Custom sandbox images

 sagewai sandbox validate ghcr.io/your-org/your-sandbox:1.0

-A passing image prints six lines:
+A compatible image prints six check lines:

 ✓ image pulled (digest sha256:...)